MirzaMahirFaiaz/CSE4238-SoftComputing_Thesis/README.md

 - Md.
 Mahin Hossain (190204061)

 ## License
-This project is licensed under [License Name].
+This project is licensed under Apache 2.0.
 See the LICENSE file for details.

 ## Status
 This project is a work in progress.